Export Folder and Subfolder List to Excel (with Quick Steps)

 duplicating column using the Power Query editor

-• After that, we will split the column by hitting the By Delimiter option from the Split Column feature.
+• Split the column by clicking the By Delimiter option from the Split Column

 Spliting columns using delimiter

-• In the newly popped window, choose the Custom option from the drop-down list.
+• In the pop-up window, choose the Custom option from the drop-down list.

 Splitting into multiple columns using the split column feature

-• As a result, you will see that your folder and subfolder lists are split.
+• The folder and subfolder lists are split.

 Clicking close and load option to close Power Query editor

-• In conclusion, we have successfully exported the folder and subfolder list to Excel.
+• The folder and subfolder list are successfully exported to Excel.

 FInal output with exported folder and subfolder list to excel